 - Polyethylene is the most common fiber used in field products.
 It is the least abrasive material and manufacturing techniques allow it to simulate the look and feel of real grass better than the other materials.

-- Nylon is widely considered to be the most durable materials, but it also tends to be the most expensive and abrasive.
+- Nylon is widely considered to be the most durable material, but it also tends to be the most expensive and abrasive.
 Nylon typically absorbs more moisture than any other fiber, holding odors and allowing bacteria to grow.
 Most of the original turf fields were made from nylon, but it has been replaced by polyethylene for most applications.

 - Polypropylene is less expensive than nylon, but still very abrasive.
 It is not specified very often for sports fields, but is used in some baseball and golf products and as the thatch layer in many landscaping turf systems.